LuxTurrim5G builds the key enablers for Digital Smart City

 – Single 5G network based on smart light poles opens new services and business

-Our society and cities face great challenges to improve safety, energy efficiency, air quality, effectivity of transportation and quality of living.
+Our society and cities face great challenges to improve safety, energy efficiency, air quality, the effectiveness of transportation, and quality of living.
 There is a growing need for a new generation digital service infrastructure for smart cities which enables improved data capacity for citizens and new service and business opportunities for companies.
 However, the capacity of mobile networks will be far too insufficient already in a few years due to the increased number of users and new digital services built and planned.
-This creates a serious bottleneck and threatens realization of the important smart city digital services which will be vital only if they are connected and distributed through an effective and reliable telecommunications network.
+This creates a serious bottleneck and threatens the realization of the important smart city digital services which will be vital only if they are connected and distributed through an effective and reliable telecommunications network.
 This problem can be solved only by taking into use small cell radio frequency (RF) technologies and higher frequencies.
 This needs dense networks of antennas setting new requirements for the network infrastructure.

 ”We need 5G networks for video surveillance as the current wireless networks do not provide enough capacity”, says Ilkka Ritakallio, Director, New Applications, R&D at Teleste”.